 To create the perfect holiday table setting, start with a white and gold palette.
 Keeping the table mostly neutral will highlight any colourful holiday party decorations you choose to add to your tablescape.

-Start by placing a white tablecloth over the existing table and layer with tan table runners that run vertically or horizontally across the table.
-One to three should do it.
-You might also choose to forego the white tablecloth altogether and place the tan table runners directly over the surface of the table in the same vertical or horizontal pattern.
+Place a white tablecloth over the existing table and layer with one or three tan table runners that run vertically or horizontally across the table.
+You could also forego the white tablecloth altogether and place the tan table runners directly over the surface of the table in the same pattern.

 ROAST SPICED TURKEY